prehypotheses/configurations/README.md

 ## Architecture

+A few notes about the contents of an architecture's configurations files.

 ### Arguments for Population Based Training

 Ray's <a href="https://docs.ray.io/en/latest/tune/api/doc/ray.tune.schedulers.PopulationBasedTraining.html" target="_blank">Population Based Training Scheduler</a> includes a perturbation interval, $perturbation\\_interval$, parameter.
 For more about perturbation intervals, in context, study <a href="https://docs.ray.io/en/latest/tune/examples/pbt_guide.html" target="_blank">A Guide to Population Based Training with Tune</a>.
 The `arguments.json` files also include